- Bridget Botelho, Editorial Director, News

 Many IT shops virtualize only a portion of their desktops because VDI doesn't deliver the type of graphics performance that end users get from a PC.
-NVIDIA changed that
+NVIDIA changed that this week with the first virtualized GPU.

 Maybe one of these days it really will become the year of the virtual desktop.